 in the transportation, built environment, energy, food and agriculture sectors will be critical for the effective health professional advocate.
 As a DCM, you can be a clarion voice for your community, schooled in these concepts to advocate for and

 Features of this course include:

-The first four courses will give you a firm foundation on the health impacts of climate change: Heat stress (from extreme heat), dyspnea from degraded air quality and aeroallergen spikes, fevers from vector-borne diseases, vomiting and diarrhea from diminished water quality, and trauma from extreme weather events and increased civil discord.
-This final course will turn its lens toward international challenges and issues of global governance.
+The first four courses will give you a firm foundation on the health impacts of climate change, opportunities and barriers for health sector responses, public health and policy strategies, as well as communication and advocacy skills.
+This final course will turn its lens toward global challenges and issues of international governance.